 - emergency contraception (sometimes known as the ‘morning after’ pill) if condoms are your only form of contraception.
 Emergency contraception is available over the counter from most pharmacies

-- if you are a man who has had sex with a male partner, post-exposure prophylaxis for HIV (PEP) – this may be appropriate to reduce the risk of HIV transmission.
+- if you have potentially been exposed to HIV, post-exposure prophylaxis for HIV (PEP) – this may be appropriate to reduce the risk of HIV transmission.
 The PEP Information Line (Tel.
 1800 889 887) will provide you with details about PEP.
+(Note: If your partner has HIV, but is on treatment and has very low levels of the virus in their body (also referred to as undetectable), then there is no risk of transmission and PEP is not necessary.)

 After using a condom during sex: